biojava/biojava.github.io/_wikis/BioJava:CookBook:PDB:read.md

 ### How do I read a PDB file?

-BioJava provides a flexible data model for managing protein structural data.
+BioJava provides a PDB file parser, that reads the content of a PDB file into a flexible data model for managing protein structural data.
 It is possible to

 -   parse individual PDB files, or
 -   work with local PDB file installations.